 - Material Choices – Acrylic-like materials in

 - Weaknesses – More expensive than FFF, limited selection of materials.
-Support material is difficult to remove and leaves scars on the print.
+The support material is difficult to remove and leaves scars on the print.

 - When to use this technology – Use when you need a higher resolution print than FFF can provide but don’t want the expense of MJP or Polyjet.